HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 ### Dart Analyzer is very very bad with  mutli project packages
 for example if you split the code into packages in one project the analyzer fails to work many times and become glitchy

+### Method Channel and Event Channel are slow and  headache
+Using platform channels from background thread or or between flutter engines is broken.
+Flutter Firebase should be re-written in pure dart like AWS did with their SDK.